apache/druid/docs/development/extensions-contrib/gce-extensions.md

 At the moment, this extension enables only Druid to autoscale instances in GCE.

 The extension manages the instances to be scaled up and down through the use of the [Managed Instance Groups](https://cloud.google.com/compute/docs/instance-groups/creating-groups-of-managed-instances#resize_managed_group) of GCE (MIG from now on).
-This choice hs been made to ease the configuration of the machines and simplify their management.
+This choice has been made to ease the configuration of the machines and simplify their management.

 For this reason, in order to use this extension, the user must have created